CharlieNatoli/email_search/README.md

 Then, I built two image search pipelines.

 1. Baseline - built off of OpenAI's CLIP.
-2. Keyword RAG - first ask a multimodal LLM to create keywords related to a more specific use case, then use those keywords to create a RAG index.
+2. Keyword RAG, focused on generating keywords related to the type of email.

 To evaluate this, I built and tested an index focused on common types of marketing emails (inspired by the categories from [really good emails](https://reallygoodemails.com/categories])).